 In the past, if you wanted to own a share of a company like Tesla (TSLA) but didn't have the capital, you would have to leave it out of your portfolio.
-But now with online investing platforms like Stake offering fractional share investing, individual investors can add their favourite stocks to create a diversified portfolio, for a fraction of the whole stocks price.
+But now with online brokerages like Stake offering fractional share investing, individual investors can add their favourite stocks to create a diversified portfolio, for a fraction of the whole stocks price.

 Before fractional share trading, there were previously only a few ways to acquire a fraction of a share, including stock splits and reverse stock splits, dividend reinvestment plan, and mergers and acquisitions.

 A fractional share is a 'fraction' of one full share of an equity.

 For decades shares could only be traded in full shares on the stock market.
 But brokerages like Stake have made it possible to own as little as US$10 of your favourite stocks with fractional share trading.

 How do fractional shares work?

 When you submit an order for less than a whole share, our broker-dealer, DriveWealth, will purchase the full share and assign you the holder of the fraction.
 The remainder of the share remains on their balance sheet to be divided amongst other fractional share buyers.

 Yes, this means that if you buy a fraction of US$400K Berkshire Hathaway Class A (BRK-A), our broker may have to buy the full share.

 When purchasing a fraction of a share you are treated exactly like an investor that purchased a full share.
 You would both make the same percentage gains and stock ownership rights.
 This means you would take on the same level of risk as well.

 When you purchase fractional shares on Stake you can only buy U.S. stocks.
 Trading fractional shares can only use market and stop orders on the Stake platform.